 - 1-2 spring onions (scallions)

-Chop one egg into 1cm (half inch) dice.
+- Chop one egg into 1cm (½ inch) dice.
 Cut half of the second egg into wedges and chop the remainder.

-Once the potatoes are cold, drain, and pat dry on paper towels.
-Cut the potatoes into 2-3cm pieces, and add to the bowl with the mayonnaise mixture.
+- Once the potatoes are cold, drain, and pat dry on paper towels.
+Cut the potatoes into 2-3cm (1-1¼ inch) pieces, and add to the bowl with the mayonnaise mixture.
 Mix gently to combine.

 - Add the chopped egg and mix very gently to combine.

 - Arrange the potatoes on a serving plate and place the reserved wedges of egg around.
 Slice the spring onions (scallions) and scatter over.

 - Serve straightaway or store in the refrigerator for up to 24 hours.